 Funding the regional parks system

-The Council allocates state and regional funds for ongoing acquisition and development of the parks system.
-Between 1974 and 2010, the Council authorized a total of $525 million in grant funds for those purposes.
+The Council allocates state and regional funds for ongoing acquisition, development and non-capital projects such as environmental education for the parks system.
+Between 1974 and 2014, the Council authorized a total of $626.9 million in grant funds for those purposes.

-Funding for the grants comes from state bonds, regional bonds issued by the Council, monies from the Minnesota Environmental Trust Fund (recommended by the Legislative-Citizen Commission on Minnesota Resources), Land and Legacy Fund monies, and interest earnings.
+Funding for the grants comes from state bonds, regional bonds issued by the Council, monies from the Minnesota Environment and Natural Resources Trust Fund or ENRTF (as recommended by the Legislative-Citizen Commission on Minnesota Resources), Land and Legacy Fund monies, and interest earnings.

 The Council also allocates state funds to regional park implementing agencies - metro area cities, counties and special park districts - to cover a share of the cost of parks operation and maintenance every year.
-In 2010, the Council distributed more than $8.8 million to the 10 park implementing agencies for parks operations and maintenance, which covered about 9.8% of their costs.
+In 2016, the Council distributed almost $9 million to the 10 park implementing agencies for parks operations and maintenance, which covered about 9% of their costs.

 The Council provides the Minnesota state legislature with an annual report detailing how funds have been used to support the regional parks system.